gvwilson/sensibleadventures/bookster/bookster.md

 a handspan.
 She tripped at the top, banging her knee painfully against the floor, but hobbled on.

 The Grand Hall was as full as the market square.
-He squeezed between two guards, ducked under a clerk's elbow, and found herself just inches from the magic window.
+She squeezed between two guards, ducked under a clerk's elbow, and found herself just inches from the magic window.